What is Leadership?

 -Consistent in working for the Lord even when favorable results don't happen

 I thought about this idea of consistent leaders while I went for a run.
 Everyday in the evening there's always this man wearing a neon yellow shirt that runs his same route.
-My friends and I would call him "hero" because this man runs literal marathon.
+My friends and I would call him "hero" because this man runs literal marathon daily.
 I know many people who run long distances, but to do it everyday...that's impressive.
 The distance he runs was impressive, but it's his consistency that made him stand out.
 That's why people remember him and look up to him.
 His discipline to show up everyday is very much admirable, and for our kingdom leaders to have this quality would benefit the ministries.
 People love consistent friends, they're reliable and safe spaces.
 Let us be leaders who can be consistent.

 A Leader is a Gardener